open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > across and how did you resolve them?

-{{< expand "Show answer">}} About development process issues, I can't tell much because Martin is the main developer of it.
-I know what the issue are regarding contribution guidelines.
+{{< expand "Show answer">}} About development process issues, I can't tell much because Martin is the main developer.
+I know there are issues regarding contribution guidelines.
 Especially for the firmware, you stick to a code style but different people are working with different styles and the code gets a little bit unstructured and messy.
 For people to learn the code, it's important to have a common structure.
-This was one case of a contribution guideline for the hardware design, but I can't say too much because I'm not too much contributor in it.
+This was one case of a contribution guideline for the hardware design, but I can't say too much because I'm not too much contributing in it.
 If you don't have proper documentation, people don't have a good starting point where they can jump in the development.
 A proper documentation is crucial.

-The same counts for modular development that people can contribute to specific modules or sub components of your hardware.
-From the development and production side the main issues was safety, quality and secureness.
-When you work with batteries some people have been insecure how to handle the safety issues.
+The same counts for modular development that people can contribute to specific modules or sub-components of your hardware.
+From the development and production side, the main issues was safety, quality and secureness.
+When you work with batteries some people have been insecure on how to handle the safety issues.
 You can't shortcut them otherwise they will explode.
 There you need expertise and a guide how to trust the people you're working with.
 Some of us had an electrical background.
-The people, who didn't have the background in electrical engineering, were more insecure about handling batteries. {{< /expand >}}
+The people, who didn't have the background in electrical engineering were more insecure about handling batteries. {{< /expand >}}

 > Did you them some idea what not to do?

 {{< expand "Show answer">}} This was one issue besides the quality testing.
-For quality parameters was not so much documentation done.
-About this we depended on expertise. {{< /expand >}}
+For quality parameters, there was not so much documentation done.
+About this, we depended on expertise. {{< /expand >}}

 > Did you receive some outside expertise from people?